SOCI 1301 UNIT 3

 o romantic love

 Think about those 15 core values.
 Are they still held by most Americans today?
-Why?
-Why not?
+Why do/don't you think so?
 Are there any additional core values that have developed in the 1980s, the 1990s and the 2000s?
 If so, what are they?

 From your examination, can you deduce any core values of the countries that publish the newspapers?
 Consider how those core values may or may not differ from some of the American core values identified by Williams and Henslin.

-Summarize your activity and findings in a brief research report that includes the following.
+Summarize your activity and findings in a brief research report that includes the 4 points below.
+Your summary should be thorough, specific, include relevant concepts from the course material and be free of spelling and grammar errors.

 1. Do you think most Americans today still hold the 15 core values developed by Williams and Henslin?
 Why or why not?
 Would you alter the list in any way by deleting or adding core values?